starton-io/deploy-your-first-discord-blockchain-bot/README.md

 Hint 1 : https://www.npmjs.com/package/dotenv </br>
 Hint 2 : https://developer.mozilla.org/fr/docs/Web/API/console/log

-Then, setup axios in your `starton.js` file

-And now, setup your Discord Bot instance

 You can run your scripts with :
 ```bash
 ## To run Starton script